wilmix8/J-/README.md

 b)  Used   in creating   design and templates.

-c) Here We use  XML,JSon,WSON.
+c) Here We use  XML,JSon,WSON,Jquery,html,css,Angularjs.

-d) USed  in Mobile and  wallet  webdesign
+d) Used  in Mobile and  Wallet  webdesign

+e) Used with Mobile   and  wallet  cloud  computing APPS.